smmcbride/docker-nginx-certbot-letsencrypt/README.md

 # Using this project:

-The files in this project are broken into two groups, one which configures and launches an HTTP server (stage1-\*) and another which will configure and launch a server with HTTPS configured (stage2-\*).
+The files in this project are broken into groups, which configure and launch an HTTP or HTTPS server in variouos configuration.

 The first three Steps below will launch an Nginx server with port 80 (HTTP) configured to respond to certbot's challenge request, and allow you to generate a certificate in either production or staging mode.

-The last step will launch an Nginx server with port 443 (HTTPS) configured using the new certificate, and programmed to reroute insecure traffic from port 80 to port 443.
+The third step will launch an Nginx server with port 443 (HTTPS) configured using the new certificate, and programmed to reroute insecure traffic from port 80 to port 443.